NathanKr/fresh-inbox-using-google-apps-scipt/README.md

 <h2>Points of Interest</h2>
 <ul>
   <li>You need to approve the app because it requires permission.
-Don't approve it if you don't trust it.</li>
+Ensure you trust the script before granting permissions, as it interacts with your Gmail account.</li>
 </ul>

 <h2>References</h2>